 Just because you can fix your own roof, is that the best use of your time?
 Are you going to do a good job?
 Is it going to start leaking after six months?

-If your time and stress are worth money, then just hire an expert to do things for you.
-A lawyer should handle your breach of contract dispute.
+If your time and stress are worth the money, then just hire an expert to do things for you.
+A lawyer should handle your breach of a contract dispute.
 A dentist should handle your dental health.

 What Can You Sue For In British Columbia?